 Often, multi-cloud and hybrid cloud are used interchangeably.
 However, these clouds are both innately different despite some fundamental similarities.

 Multi-cloud is different from hybrid cloud since it’s about choosing multiple cloud vendors instead of multiple deployment models.
-Although these clouds are different, hybrid and multi-cloud strategies are not mutually exclusive, and both can be adopted within a single organization.
+Although these clouds are other, hybrid and multi-cloud strategies are not mutually exclusive, and both can be adopted within a single organization.

 Multi-cloud Architecture for Redundancy

 One of the primary reasons for adopting a multi-cloud strategy is to enable redundancy, which is achieved when organizations deploy the same apps or data across multiple public clouds.
-This approach is predominantly adopted by organizations that are in a testing phase when starting their cloud journey.
+This approach is predominantly adopted by organizations in a testing phase when starting their cloud journey.

 Further, this approach requires no code rewriting or refactoring and is as simple as shifting the code to the cloud.
-This process allows organizations to familiarize themselves with the new environment before undergoing a complete shift.
+This process allows organizations to familiarize themselves with the new environment before a complete shift.
 Another benefit of multi-cloud architectures is that organizations can avoid a single point of failure by deploying backup workloads across multiple external storage and computing environments.

 Using Multi-cloud Architecture for Distributed Workloads